the-oom-town/.github/profile/README.md

 No guys I didnt write this late at night while incredibly tired and barely able to read what I am writing.

-Trust me guys I'm not comunist.
+Trust me guys I'm not communist.

 view the unfinshed toomwn [here](https://the-toomwn.github.io/town-interactive/).